petedejoy/gatsby-personal-site/src/content/resume/work.md

 ### Product Manager

-I currently work at [Astronomer](https://astronomer.io), a fast-growing startup working to build a platform around the open-source project [Apache Airflow](https://http://airflow.apache.org).
+I was one of the first employees at [Astronomer](https://astronomer.io), a fast-growing startup working to build a platform around the open-source project [Apache Airflow](https://http://airflow.apache.org).

-In my tenure at Astronomer, I've served as a cross between a Platform Engineer, Product Manager, and Growth Manager.
-Currently, I'm focused on building features into our core product's React front end and Node back end to help smooth over and optimize conversion for trial users.
-I also am often on sales calls to walk through our techincal infrastrucure with enterprise DevOps teams.
+At Astronomer, I've worn many different hats but all have been close to our core product.
+Namely I've done stints as a Platform Engineer, Product Manager, Growth Manager, and Sales Engineer.

+Recently, I've been focused on scaling out our product strategy and working on the go-to-market for a new product offering.
+I am deeply embedded in engagements with some of our biggest enterprise prospects to architect solutions and translate enterprise organizational needs into strategic product decisions.